 Web presses are the largest type of printing presses available.
-These are huge pieces of machinery and or produced for long runs of catalogues which will run into thousands of copies.
+These are huge pieces of machinery and are used for producing long runs of catalogues, which will run into thousands of copies.

 Web printing presses, in turn come in different sizes.
 This is based on the number of pages they can print in one pass.
 This is based on A4 size sheets.
-For example, the smallest web presses 10 to be 16 pages, in other words they print 16 pages in one pass.
-There are other size presses that get gradually larger the main examples of these tend to be 24-page web presses, 36 page, 42 page an 72 page.
+For example, the smallest web presses tend to be 16 pages, in other words they print 16 pages in one pass.
+There are other size presses that get gradually larger, the main examples of these tend to be 24-page, 36 page, 42 page and 72 page web presses.
 There may be other versions offering different printed page variations, however, these tend to be the main ones available.

 One of the main reasons that these printing presses tend to be the most economical for printing large run catalogues is that they run at very high speeds.
 If you see one of these web printing presses in action, they are very impressive.
 The paper flies through the machine from the reels at very fast speeds.

 Towards the end of the printing press the paper tends to be cut into ribbons.
-This is where the paper is cut down from the large size it is manufactured into the individual page size for example A4.
-This then continues through the printing machine and passes into a dryer and can have sealer added to also help the drying process and stop the ink smudging whilst it is being used.
-This process continues again further as the pages or cut to size and folded online.
-They are then finally compiled at the end, so the pages are in the correct order and then they are bound.
+This is where the paper is cut down from the large size it is manufactured into the individual page size, for example A4.
+This then continues through the printing machine and passes into a dryer, to which a sealer can then be added to help the drying process and stop the ink smudging, whilst it is being used.
+This process continues again further as the pages are cut to size and folded.
+They are then finally compiled at the end, so the pages are in the correct order and then they are bounded.

 If the catalogue is less than around 80 pages, it can be possible to staple the pages together or stitch them as it is called in printing.
 But larger pagination catalogues with many pages will tend to be perfect bound.
 This is where the pages are glued into the spine, like you see with a paperback book.
 Another method of catalogue binding is PUR binding.
-This appears very similar to a perfect bound catalogue, the difference is the adhesive is stronger, this allows the catalogue to be used more without any pages falling out or the spine coming apart as can very occasionally happen with standard perfect bound catalogues.
+This appears very similar to a perfect bound catalogue, but the difference is the adhesive is stronger, which allows the catalogue to be used more without any pages falling out of the spine or coming apart, as this can, very occasionally, happen with standard perfect bound catalogues.

 Gravure presses are not common and tend to be used for very long run magazines and catalogues.
-The process is very similar to a web press but the plates that put the ink onto the paper in a different way.
+The process is very similar to a web press, but the plates that put the ink onto the paper, do so in a different way.